rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

     * Script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 17. 18-letteronly
     * Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.18.
 19-AZ
     * Script that replaces all characters A and c from input to Z and e respectively.
+19. 20-hiago
+    * Script that removes all letters c and C from input.